Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

 Hub Professional Development Facilitator and Content Developer

 Greta is an experienced science teacher who has worked in both secondary and intermediate schools.
-In 2015, she completed the Science Teacher Leadership Programme working with the Bee Team at Plant & Food Research.
-Greta is passionate about supporting teachers at all levels to offer engaging, thought-provoking science lessons.
-Greta received the 2020 Kudos Secondary Science Educators Award for significantly enhancing the understanding and appreciation of science in the Waikato wider community.
+Greta leads our professional development webinars and social media and is passionate about supporting teachers at all levels to offer engaging, thought-provoking science lessons.
+Greta received the 2020 Kudos Secondary Science Educators Award.

 Hub Video Editor

 Tom has spent more than 15 years doing video post-production for the education sector, including holding a founding role in the Science Learning Hub Video Unit.
 He brings training and experience across the fields of writing and video editing to the task of helping the Hub team tell engaging, informative stories about science, innovation and kaitiakitanga.